-- 1 Navigate to the plugin folder where the WAR and JAR files of your plug-in are generated. - For example, on a Windows machine if you used the default settings of the plug-in generation script, go to $your\SDK\location$ \vsphere-client-sdk\html-client-sdk\tools\Plugin generation scripts\plugin-packages\myplugin\plugin. - 2 Start the vSphere Client Virgo server by running the startup script under bin. - For example, on a Windows machine you can find the startup script at your\SDK\location\vsphere-client-sdk\flex-client-sdk\vsphere-client\server\bin.
+1 Navigate to the plugin folder where the WAR and JAR files of your plug-in are generated.

+For example, on a Windows machine if you used the default settings of the plug-in generation script, go to your_SDK_location\html-client-sdk\tools\Plugin generation scripts\plugin-packages\myplugin\plugin.

+2 Start the vSphere Client application server by running the startup script under bin.

+For example, on a Windows machine you can find the startup script at your_SDK_location\htmlclient-sdk\vsphere-ui\server\bin.

-The string resources are reloaded when you restart the Virgo server.
+The string resources are reloaded when you restart the Tomcat server.

-- 3 Copy JAR files to the pickup folder on the server.
-If the JAR files are deployed successfully, copy the WAR files to the same folder. - For example, on a Windows machine you can paste the files in the your\SDK\location\vsphere-client-sdk\html-client-sdk\vsphere-ui\server\pickup directory. - The Virgo server console is updated when the bundles are deployed on the local vSphere Client. - 4 Refresh your Web browser at https://localhost:9443/ui to see the changes.
+3 Copy JAR files to the pickup folder on the server.
+If the JAR files are deployed successfully, copy the WAR files to the same folder.

+For example, on a Windows machine you can paste the files in the your_SDK_location\htmlclient-sdk\vsphere-ui\server\pickup directory.

+The Tomcat server console is updated when the bundles are deployed on the local vSphere Client.

+4 Refresh your Web browser at https://localhost:9443/ui to see the changes.